Many Russians Today Take Pride In Afghan War That Foretold Soviet Demise

 "It wasn't a war, it was a military action," said veteran Sladislav Matviyenko.
 "If two mujahedeen shoot at you, that's not a war, it's a terrorist act.
 Our Soviet troops went there to help by the request of the legal Afghan government."

 The passage of time has dulled the sting of the withdrawal, as veterans of the war join the ranks of all those who served the motherland.
-If the sculpture of mourning mothers on Afghan Square reflected the public mood in the early 1990s, then the monument of a fully armed Soviet solider in Moscow's Victory Park is emblematic of resurgent national pride under Putin.
+If the sculpture of mourning mothers on Afghan Square reflected the public mood in the early 1990s, then the monument of a fully armed Soviet soldier in Moscow's Victory Park is emblematic of resurgent national pride under Putin.
 That statue was dedicated in 2004, on the 25th anniversary of the Soviet invasion, and is called "monument to the internationalist soldier," using a Communist-era euphemism.

 Still, the memory of a disastrous and unpopular war has guided Putin's foreign military interventions.
 The Georgian war lasted less than a week and had a clear objective: the occupation of two rebel regions that were already sympathetic to Russia.
 In Ukraine, Russian troops without insignia were deployed in covert operations.
 And in Syria, Russia's involvement in support of Bashar Assad's regime has been limited to an air campaign, while riskier ground missions are carried out by private military contractors with no official status.